Table of Contents

 The keyboard deck has a power button with integrated fingerprint reader in the upper-right corner.
 Unfortunately it also contains a white LED ring around it that is very bright and does not dim with the keyboard backlight, nor does it turn off when the fingerprint reader is disabled in the BIOS.
 Since the button is so close to the screen, it remains in my field of view and is very annoying in a dark room.

 Update (2021-11-12): The 3.06 BIOS update adds a “Power Button LED Brightness Level” adjustment that can toggle between low, medium, and high.
 Even at the lowest setting it’s still kind of annoying, though.
 I wish it could be turned off completely.
-The images above show the light with the “high” setting which it defaulted to before.
+The images below show the light with the “high” setting which it defaulted to before.

 The keyboard has 1.5mm of key travel with a pronounced but quiet tactile.
 It reminds me of the MacBook Pro 2015 keyboard but with slightly more tactile.
 I wish the arrow keys were an inverted T, however.
 The keyboard has 3 levels of backlight (plus off) adjustable with Fn+Space.
 The surface of the keys is somewhat rough and matte.